shadowshin0bi/public-pool-parlor/README.md

 Toaster: Speaking of whom.
 You have our thanks, but I still have yet to be given a good reason why you pulled the github.
 Until then, you are nothing but repeating, a third time, the mistakes of evil people.

+Therefore, this resposity will remain up until the end of time.

+If you believe I am breaking the law, then come after me.
+My lawyers and myself will be waiting.

+Enjoy.

 https://github.com/shadowshin0bi/public-pool-parlor/assets/46812722/617543cb-49b0-4e88-9ab9-fcd6f361025b